rotki/rotki/docs/usage_guide.rst

 Filtering trades
 ================

-rotki supports filtering your trades with a combination of filters.
+Rotki supports filtering your trades with a combination of filters.
 All of the filters are applied at the same time limiting the trades to the ones that satisfy all the applied filters.

 .. image:: images/sc_history_trades_filter.png